-The Group Executive Committee is responsible for translating and monitoring the Group's corporate strategy into operational initiatives and measures.
+The Executive Committee - Morocco & International is responsible for translating and monitoring the Group's corporate strategy into operational initiatives and measures.

-This Committee, which meets weekly, is also primarily responsible for steering the Bank's business, managing its internal control and risk management systems, monitoring HR and overseeing commercial, institutional and financial communications.
+This Committee, which meets weekly, is also primarily responsible for steering the Bank's business and profitability, managing and monitoring risks, and strengthening intra-Group synergies.